Portavita/portavita.github.io/_posts/2018-06-23-blog_influxdb_vs_postgresql..markdown

 As you might be aware of, here at [Portavita][portavita] we are big fan of PostgreSQL and we are successfully using it since years to serve our customers and for quite a number of internal services too.

 Where there is data, there is a big chance that there is PostgreSQL too.
-Is like a good friend: it is always there when you need him and he never disappoints you.
+It's like a good friend: it is always there when you need him and he never disappoints you.

-I thought it might turn out handy to know if we can use PostgreSQL to store the company time series related data too, given also the fact that when it comes to tools and technologies I'm on the 'converging' side.
+I thought it might turn out handy to know if we can use PostgreSQL to store the company time series related data too, given the fact that when it comes to tools and technologies I'm on the 'converging' side.
 The less technologies used in the company, the better.

 People can become experts and expertise results in better maintenance, and better usage of resources.